You have no items in your shopping cart.

 (16 customer reviews)

-Part of the vineyard has its roots in a clay and limestone soil with basement starfish, for the other party in the limestone rock which, at the top of the hill outcrops in places.
-Today grape varieties consists of 81% Merlot, which especially appreciate the cool and wet nature of the soil clayey, it brings fruit, roundness and 19% Cabernet (16% Cabernet Franc and 3%) bringing aromatic power and structure.
+Part of the vineyard is planted in clay-limestone soil with asteriated subsoil, while the other part is planted in limestone rock which, at the top of the slope, outcrops in places.
+Today, 81% of the vines are Merlot, which particularly appreciates the cool, damp character of clay-textured soils, bringing fruit and roundness, and 19% Cabernet (16% Franc and 3% Sauvignon), bringing aromatic power and structure.
 The average age of the vines is between 35 and 40 years.
-In the maintenance of the vineyard and the grape growing, size up the harvest, everything is implemented to obtain the best grapes.
+In maintaining the vineyard and cultivating the vines, from pruning to harvesting, every effort is made to obtain the finest grapes.
 Find out more

 Recommended by